Builders and Re-modelers License Exam Prep Course | Minnesota

 The exam consists of 110 multiple choice questions; 60 questions on construction and 50 questions on business/law.
 You must get at least 77 answers correct.
 Applicants are given four hours in which to complete the exam, which is divided into two sections; the first deals primarily with construction-related matters and the second covers issues relating to running a construction business.
 A copy of the State Building Code will be provided for reference during the exam.

 More Info: Minnesota Prelicense Exam Details

 There are associated fees when first applying for and renewing your license.
-As of July 1, 2015, the state has lowered licensing fees.
-For more information, please click here for the state newsletter, or here for the licensing fee table.
+For more information, please click here for the licensing fee table.

-14 hours of continuing education, including 1 hour of energy have to be completed every 2 years.
+14 hours of continuing education, including 1 hour of energy must be completed every 2 years.

 Minnesota Residential Building Contractors

 This is an 8 to 12-hour course (depending on your knowledge and time you spend looking things up in the codebook), however, we highly recommend that you do not put a time limit on how long it takes.
 Continue to review the material until you feel confident that you know it thoroughly.
 Become familiar with the Minnesota Code Book as well.